-Our first book is available now on Amazon!
+Our book is available now on Amazon!
 On this page you’ll find all of the references from the book.

 Getting Things Done by David Allen, Penguin Books, 2001